kdeldycke/e107-importer/readme.txt

 1. Go to the Tools -> Import screen, Click on e107

 == Frequently Asked Questions ==

+= Why accents in my imported content are replaced by strange characters ? =

+Looks like you have some kind of Unicode transcoding errors.
+Before running e107 Importer, your e107 site must be fully encoded in UTF-8.
+If it's not the case, please have a look at the [*Upgrading database content to UTF-8*](http://wiki.e107.org/?title=Upgrading_database_content_to_UTF8) article on e107 wiki.

 = What is the status of this plugin ? =